U.S. to bolster missile defences to counter North Korea threat - Hagel

 U.S. SAYS SYSTEMS NOT AIMED AT CHINA OR RUSSIA

-Friday's announcement came with a key caveat - the Pentagon said it would only buy the extra interceptors if they perform appropriately in tests.
-The interceptors in question have not hit a target since 2008, a defense official said.
+Friday's announcement came with a key caveat - the Pentagon said it would only purchase the extra interceptors if they perform appropriately in tests.
+The interceptors in question have not hit a target since 2008, a defence official said.

 Boeing Co. is the prime contractor of the system.
 Key Boeing subcontractors include Raytheon Co., which makes the kill vehicle, and Orbital Sciences Corp, which makes the rocket booster.